GiuseppeDiPalma/GiuseppeDiPalma/README.md

 ### Hi there 👋
+Hi, everybody.
+I'm Giuseppe , a 26 year old Neapolitan with a passion for computers.
+This is my personal space.
+I am currently completing my master's degree in cloud computing at the University of Salerno.
+In my free time I practice juggling and I edit two independent music webzines.
+Everything you need to know about me will be available on these pages.
+😁

 <!--
 **GiuseppeDiPalma/GiuseppeDiPalma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.